 EDSAC (Electronic Delay Storage Automatic Calculator) the room-sized stored-program computer built at Cambridge University and which first ran in 1949 is going to be rebuilt.
-And the public will be able to watch the 4-year project.
+And vistots to TNMOC will be able to watch the 4-year project.

-The UK's Computer Conservation Society has commissioned the replica which is to be built at Bletchley Park, Britain's wartime code-cracking centre and now home to the National Museum of Computing.
+The UK's Computer Conservation Society has commissioned the replica which is to be built at The National Museum of Computing in the grounds of Bletchley Park, Britain's wartime code-cracking centre.

 Maurice Wilkes and the EDSAC1

-Maurice Wilkes, regarded as the Father of British computing who died on 30 November 2010, was the architect of the EDSAC, which is sometimes regared as the first stored program computer.
+Maurice Wilkes, regarded as the Father of British computing was the architect of the EDSAC, which is sometimes regared as the first stored program computer.
 While that is not the case (that honor should go to the Manchester Mark I) it was the first machine to be used in a modern way in that it had users and this is the reason for its importance.